e-v-o-l-v-e/local-content-share/README.md

 - Upload files and make them available across your local network
 - Access content through a clean and modern interface with dark mode support that maintains its good looks even on mobile aspect ratio
 - Pure HTTP API and no use of websockets, which means no external communications (like for TURN) needed
+- It can also be installed as a PWA (so it shows as an icon in a mobile home screens)

 > [!NOTE]
 > This application is meant to be deployed within your homelab only.
 There is no authentication mechanism here.